amirahnasihah/backend-development/03-introduction-to-express/README.md

 B. Formulation of a response

-C. Interactions with 3rd party APIs and DBs
+C. Interactions with 3rd party APIs and DBs✅️

-D. None of these✅️
+D. None of these

 **EXPLAINATION**